imtiaztee/EE-Hello-Adaptive-Hello-Interval-for-FANETs/README.md

 ./waf

 Step 3: Put your scenario in the scratch and run,
-        You can test the algorithm by implementing AODV or OLSR routing protocols into your scenario.
+        You can test the EE-Hello scheme by implementing AODV or OLSR routing protocols into your scenario.

 ********************************************************